 A properly executed holistic approach is essential at this point when we are talking about the rational behavior and health of the people.
 We will not be able to reduce the complexity which forms the human mind.

-The Gestalt theory is meant for exploring individual dynamic relationships that are meant to connect most of the different elements that take place in the reality of the world.
-The processes which take place in separating the items are not included in the Gestalt Theory.
+The theory is meant for exploring individual dynamic relationships that are meant to connect most of the different elements that take place in the reality of the world.
 One of the best examples of the separating process would be learning from one’s memory.

 3) Everyone Is Active When It Comes To Understanding Reality